solyarisoftware/prompter.vim/README.md

 For any proposal and issue, please submit here on github issues for bugs, suggestions, etc.
 You can also contact me via email (giorgio.robino@gmail.com).

-**🙏 IF YOU LIKE THE PROJECT, PLEASE ⭐️STAR THIS REPOSITORY TO SHOW YOUR SUPPORT!**
+**IF YOU LIKE THE PROJECT, PLEASE ⭐️STAR THIS REPOSITORY TO SHOW YOUR SUPPORT!**

 ## MIT LICENSE